remal-gradle-plugins/sonarlint/README.md

 sonarLint {
   isGeneratedCodeIgnored = false // `true` by default, set to `false` to validate generated code (code inside `./build/`)

+  // `true` by default, set to `false` to disable automatic Node.js detection
+  // If Node.js detection is disabled, and `sonar.nodejs.executable` Sonar property is NOT set, these languages will be excluded: JavaScript, TypeScript, CSS, YAML, HTML detectNodeJs = false

   rules {
     enable(
       'java:S100', // Enable `java:S100` rule (that is disabled by default)